Programmatic landing pages: the secret to scaling your SaaS product

 Programmatic web pages may not always be the best solution.
 For instance, if your website is relatively small and static, and your user base is homogeneous, the benefits of programmatic web pages may not outweigh the costs and complexity of implementation.

 Similarly, if your brand heavily relies on unique and carefully crafted web design, programmatic web pages might restrict your creative freedom.
-While they offer flexibility in terms of content, they generally adhere to a set template, which may not align with your aesthetic vision.
+While they offer flexibility in terms of SaaS content, they generally adhere to a set template, which may not align with your aesthetic vision.

 Looking ahead, programmatic web pages are set to become a cornerstone of SaaS product innovation.
 As technologies such as artificial intelligence and machine learning continue to advance, the potential for programmatic web pages will expand even further.
 They could, for instance, adapt in real-time based on a user's behaviour during a single website visit or utilise predictive analytics to anticipate user needs.
 It's a trend you will need to be on the right side of.